dxdydz/321/zoningout.md

 ### Small City

 This variant is good for a quicker, more relaxed game.
 Play with only 2 trios per color, and with only 2 special scoring rules.

+## Scoring Rules

+### 15-Minute City

+4 points for every red piece that is next to a blue, green, **and** yellow piece.

+### Density Bonusing

+-1 point for the width or height of your city in pyramids, whichever is larger.

+### Rainbow Rows

+5 points for every row (relative to player's view) that has at least one piece in all five colors in it.

+### Colorful Columns

+2 points for every column with at least three different colors in it. -3 points for any column that has less than 3 colors in it.

+### Overshadowed

+For every small piece, -1 point for any large pieces next to it.

+### Suburbia

+1 point for every red piece on the edge of the city.

+### Little Boxes

+3 points for every 2x2 square of red pieces within your city.
+Squares may overlap.

+### Shopping District

+3 points for every 2x2 square of blue pieces within your city.
+Squares may overlap.

+### Linear Park

+1 point for every piece in your longest line (horizontal or vertical) of green pieces.
+Only contiguous pieces within a single row or column count.

+### "We Compost"

++(black size) points for any black next to a red piece.

+### Garden City

+2 points for every redsidential zone next to a park.

+### Piazzas

+1 point for every different color around any fully enclosed empty space within your city.

+### Canadian Style

+When playing with this card, large pieces may be placed adjacent to other large pieces.
+Score 2 points for every large piece in your biggest group of large pieces, disregarding color.

+### Factory Un-fun

+-2 points for every industriyellow next to a redsidential zone.

+### Lines of Sight

+1 point for every row or column with exactly two large pieces in it. -2 points for any row or column with less or more than 2 large pieces in it.

+### Clusters

+3 points for every group consisting exactly of a small, medium, and large of a single color (red, blue, green, or yellow), and no other pieces. -1 point for every group not composed thusly.

+### City Wall

+1 point for every large piece on the edge of the city. -2 points for every interior large.